-Through collaborative efforts with the Omaha CSO Program design team and the receipt of three grants from the Nebraska Environmental Trust and resources from Omaha Parks, Recreation, and Public Property; Papio-Missouri River Natural Resources District; Keep Omaha Beautiful; Spring Lake Neighborhood Association; and the Spring Lake Park Habitat Restoration and Preservation Team, the design concept helped in the revitalization of the Park by including the creation of a detention pond to reduce peak flows in the sewer system and reuse portions of the existing downstream pipe system rather than building new larger pipe.
+Through collaborative efforts between the Omaha CSO Program, Nebraska Environmental Trust, Omaha Parks and Recreation, Papio-Missouri River Natural Resources District, Keep Omaha Beautiful, Spring Lake Neighborhood Association, and the Spring Lake Park Habitat Restoration and Preservation Team, a design concept was developed and realized.
+This new design included a detention pond to help reduce peak flows in the sewer system and allowed for reuse of existing portions of downstream pipe rather than installing new, larger pipe.
 The concept also incorporated green infrastructure elements that expanded the park’s wildlife diversity and increased recreational opportunities and accomplished the goals of the CSO sewer separation project as well as the vision of the community partners.

 Project Number: OPW 51997

 LTCP Project Name: Missouri Avenue Sewer Separation Phase 1

 Project Number: OPW 51997A